JesseTNRoberts/SP25-CSC4220/gradproject-nlp.md

 Now, we aim to better understand the different chatbot models!
 Please complete both Task A and B. We have included example questions to consider, but you are expected to come up with your own questions to answer.

+For both tasks, you will be working with the training set provided.
+But you are also expected to perform prediction on a test set (`./test-set/arena-test-set-prompt-and-responses.jsonl.gz`).
+This data contains fields `question_id`, `prompt`, `model_a`, `model_b`, `model_a_response`, and `model_b_response`. **You are expected to predict the winner and the hardness score for tasks A and B respectively.** Feel free to also use existing or new feature-transformed data (e.g. embeddings etc.) to improve predictions.
+(For example, we have already provided the embedding data for you which is an example of feature-transformed data in the same directory if you end up needing this feature).

 **You should submit your final prediction as a `csv` file with three columns `question_id`, `winner`, `hardness_score`.
 The `winner` column should be one of the four values: `model_a`, `model_b`, `tie`, or `tie (bothbad)`.
 The `hardness_score` should be an integer from 1 to 10.**